luciopaiva/water/README.md

-# GPU water flow simulation with cellular automata
+# Cellular automata water flow simulation running on the GPU

 This is an experiment on how to convincingly simulate water flow using a classical cellular automata system where all cells in the grid are considered automata.
 The proposal here is to use this approach while also implementing it using GPGPU techniques in WebGL, a somewhat difficult task since WebGL currently does not have such a thing as a compute shader yet.